dnory0/genetic-py-simulator/README.md

 ## Licence

-This project is under MIT Licence.
+This project is under the [MIT Licence](http://www.opensource.org/licenses/MIT).